-An Administrator may elect to maintain the above healthcare coverage or opt out of certain healthcare benefits.
-The Administrator will receive a reimbursement at 45% of the Board cost for each benefit for this purpose.
+An Administrator may elect to opt out of healthcare benefits.
+The Administrator will receive a reimbursement at 45% of the Board cost for Employee/Spouse Coverage for each benefit for this purpose.

-- A. An Administrator is not eligible for the withdrawal reimbursement unless he/she has been enrolled in the benefit for one plan year.Administrators must be covered under some medical insurance program. - B. If they choose to drop the medical insurance provided by the Board, they must provide proof that they are covered by another program.
+- o An Administrator is not eligible for the withdrawal reimbursement unless he/she has been enrolled in the benefit for one plan year. - o If an Administrator chooses to drop the medical insurance provided by the Board, they must provide proof that they are covered by an eligible non-WCASD insurance program.
+Medicare and Individual Coverage are ineligible due to Federal Guidelines. - Effective June 30, 2023 Administrators previously receiving the withdrawal benefit provision while covered under a Spouses' WCASD health plan will no longer be eligible to receive the Withdrawal of Healthcare Provision.